 Hands down the most versatile stove on the market, the Whisperlite Universal allows you to cook for groups with ease.
 Its multi-fuel capability allows you to bring it overseas, and its canister setting allows for great simmer control.

 We tested the Whisperlite Universal with white gas and with canister gas.
 Despite the fact that there is no priming involved when using the canister adapter, the stove is slightly less efficient in canister mode.
 It burned 0.6 ounces of white gas and 0.8 ounces of canister gas in the no wind test.
-In front of the fan, it burned 0.8 ounces of white gas and 1 ounce of canister fuel.
+In front of a fan, it burned 0.8 ounces of white gas and 1 ounce of canister fuel.

 The Universal is about as fuel-efficient as the other liquid fuel stoves in our review when tested with white gas.
 With a canister, it's slightly less fuel-efficient than small canister stoves until we got it in front of the fan.
 The included windscreen allows it to reach boiling while some of the small canister stoves just can't get there.
 Small canister stoves do not have windscreens — and it is not recommended to use one with those stoves, leaving them much more exposed to the wind and making them less fuel-efficient in any kind of breeze.
-The integrated canister stoves in our review are all more efficient than the Universal and are the most fuel-efficient options in our review.
+Because of that, the integrated canister stoves in our review are all more efficient than the Universal and are the most fuel-efficient options in our review.

 The Universal packs down to about the same size as all the other liquid fuel stoves we tested.
 If you carry a 2L pot with you, it nests well in there.
 These are not the most space-saving stoves, but they make up for it in reliability and versatility.

 We weren't sure what the benefit of being able to use canisters with a Whisperlite would be, but we discovered that this combination makes for great cooking.
-Using the canister adapter we were able to simmer and cook actual meals that we wouldn't have been able to on a classic Whisperlite.
-It's better at simmering than all of the integrated canister stoves, and is on par with the small canister stoves in this metric.
+Using the canister adapter, we were able to simmer and cook actual meals that we wouldn't have been able to on a classic Whisperlite.
+It's better at simmering than all of the integrated canister stoves and is on par with the small canister stoves in this metric.

 Simmering with any liquid fuel stove takes some skill and a good understanding of how the stove works.
 While it's not nearly as easy to simmer with this stove in liquid fuel mode as when it connected to a canister, it is possible.